 To fish across state lines at Flaming Gorge, you must have a valid fishing license from one state and a reciprocal fishing permit from the other state.
 For example, if you buy a Utah resident or nonresident fishing license, you can fish the Utah portion of Flaming Gorge.
 After buying your Utah license, if you decide you also want to fish the Wyoming portion of the reservoir, you must buy a Wyoming reciprocal fishing permit.
+You can also choose to purchase a Wyoming fishing license.

-For more information on obtaining a Wyoming reciprocal fishing permit, call the Wyoming Game and Fish Department at 307-777-4600.
+For more information on obtaining a Wyoming reciprocal fishing permit or a Wyoming fishing license, call the Wyoming Game and Fish Department at 307-777-4600.